blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 92. Power Word Kill: You command one creature you can see to die, and if it has less than 30HP, it does.
 93. Ballbearings: You conjure enough tiny ballbearings to fill a 5ft cube that persist for the next 24 hours.
 94. Teleport: You and up to 10 other creatures you can see vanish and appear in a space of your choice, provided you have been there before.
-95. Magic Weapon: Holy You touch one weapon and it gains a +3 to attack and damage rolls for the next hour.
+95. Magic Weapon: You touch one weapon and it gains a +3 to attack and damage rolls for the next hour.
 96. Soul Bind: You may bind the soul of a humanoid to a sword, provided they have less than 5HP, and it gains an attack and damage bonus according to the creature's maximum hit points(Less than 10 = +1, less than 20 = +2, 20 or more = +3)
 97. Truth: You touch a creature, and for the next hour it can only speak the truth to the best of it's ability.
 98. Resurrection: You destroy a gem worth 100GP and sprinkle the dust over a corpse, bringing it back to life.